KseniiaErnest/dictionary-web-app-API/README-template.md

 - Search for words using the input field
 - See the Free Dictionary API's response for the searched word
 - See a form validation message when trying to submit a blank form
-- Play the audio file for a word when it's available
+- Play the audio file for a word when it's available (not yet implemented)
 - Switch between serif, sans serif, and monospace fonts (not yet implemented)
 - Switch between light and dark themes
 - View the optimal layout for the interface depending on their device's screen size